Global Neuro—Comprehensive Online Diploma in Neurotrauma Care

 - Registration fee: USD 500.00

-This Global Neuro Comprehensive Online Diploma in Neurotrauma Care has been developed for neurosurgeons and neurosurgery residents who are interested in the management of severe Traumatic Brain Injuries, complex patient care, and an interdisciplinary approach.
+This Global Neuro Comprehensive Online Diploma in Neurotrauma Care has been developed for neurosurgeons and other health care providers, including residents, dedicated to the integral management of Neurotrauma, as well as complex and interdisciplinary patient care.